Measurements of Higgs boson production by gluon-gluon fusion and vector-boson fusion using $H\rightarrow W W^* \rightarrow e\nu \mu\nu$ decays in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event selection and categorization

 \section{Event selection and categorization}

 The initial sample of events is required to satisfy the data quality and trigger criteria, as well as to contain exactly two leptons identified as discussed in the previous section, with different flavor and opposite charge.
 In addition, the higher-$\pt$ (leading) lepton is required to have $\pt > 22~\GeV$ and the subleading lepton is required to have $\pt > 15~\GeV$.
-Di-$\tau$-lepton backgrounds from low-mass Drell--Yan (DY) production and meson resonances are removed by requiring a dilepton invariant mass $\mll > 10~\GeV$.
+Di-$\tau$-lepton backgrounds from low-mass Drell-Yan (DY) production and meson resonances are removed by requiring a dilepton invariant mass $\mll > 10~\GeV$.
 In the analysis categories targeting the ggF production mode, a $\pTmiss > 20~\GeV$ selection is applied, which significantly reduces both the \Ztt background and the multijet backgrounds with misidentified leptons.
 The above criteria define the event preselection.
 Figure~\ref{fig:Plots:Njets} shows the jet multiplicity distribution at the preselection level.
 All histograms in this paper include underflow and overflow events unless otherwise stated.
 The different background compositions as a function of jet multiplicity motivate the division of the data sample into separate $N_\textrm{jet}$ categories.
-Four main analysis categories are defined: the \ZeroJet category targeting the ggF production mode as described in Section~\ref{sec:ZeroJetCategory}, the \OneJet category targeting the ggF production mode as described in Section~\ref{sec:OneJetCategory}, the \TwoJet category targeting the VBF production mode as described in Section~\ref{sec:VBF-TwoJetCategory}, and the \TwoJet category targeting the ggF production mode as described in Section~\ref{sec:ggF-TwoJetCategory}.
+Four main analysis categories are defined: the \ZeroJet category targeting the ggF production mode as described in Sec.~\ref{sec:ZeroJetCategory}, the \OneJet category targeting the ggF production mode as described in Sec.~\ref{sec:OneJetCategory}, the \TwoJet category targeting the VBF production mode as described in Sec.~\ref{sec:VBF-TwoJetCategory}, and the \TwoJet category targeting the ggF production mode as described in Sec.~\ref{sec:ggF-TwoJetCategory}.

-To reject background from top quark production, events containing $b$-jets with $\pt > 20~\GeV$ are vetoed in all analysis categories.
+To reject background from top-quark production, events containing $b$-jets with $\pt > 20~\GeV$ are vetoed in all analysis categories.
 The remaining selections used to define the analysis SRs are described separately for each category of events below, while Table~\ref{tab:HWWselection} provides a summary of the full set of SR selections.